JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/core-rules.md

 ## Morale

-- Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
+- Enemies must pass a PRS save to avoid fleeing when they take their first casualty and again when they lose half their number.
-- Some groups may use their leader's WIL in place of their own.
+- Some groups may use their leader's PRS in place of their own.
 Lone foes must save when they're reduced to 0 HP.
 - Morale does not affect PCs.

 ## Hirelings